-Aurora, Nevada is a ghost town in Mineral County near the California border.
+Aurora, Nevada is a ghost town in Mineral County about twenty eight miles southwest of Hawthorne, near the California border.
 Aurora is often mentioned as a footnote to larger better preserved town on Bodie, CA located just a few miles away.
 Like most unprotected ghost towns today the town site is a just a remnant of its past, having lost much through heavy damage from vandals over the years.

 The road leading into Aurora was once a 4×4 road and difficult to make it back into Aurora.
 Often the winter snows and spring rains rutted out the road leading to the town.

 Aurora was founded in 1860 by J.M Corey, James N Braley, and E.R Hicks while prospecting south west towards Mono Lake.
 The “Eureka” moment came when gold and silver quartz was found while searching for water and game.
 Soon the word was out, and a migration of miners came up from Monoville and several other California towns.
 Like many boom towns, Auroras population reach about 1,400 by 1861 and just one year later was almost 6,000.
 Aurora boaster an 8 position stamp mill and the ore was hauled from the town via Wells, Fargo and Company.
 The town was constructed mainly from brick, as wood is a scare and finite resource in the area.